Csslandia/docs/docs/docs/config.md

 ---

-Add the following scripts to `package.json`.
+Add the following scripts to the `package.json`.

 ::: code-group